 Markets – Many towns in the area have markets – some fairly small and others much larger and livelier.
-Our favourites are Pezenas on a Saturday morning (see below) and St Chinian on a Sunday morning.
+Our favourites are Pezenas on a Saturday morning (see below), Gruissan on a Wednesday morning and St Chinian on a Sunday morning.
 Other local markets include Lezignan Corbieres on a Wednesday morning and Olonzac on a Tuesday morning.
 Les Halles (the inside market) in Narbonne is open every morning and there is an outside market on Tuesday, Thursday and Saturday.

 Minerve – This ancient Cathar village is only about 25 minutes drive away and is steeped in history and offers spectacular views across the gorges cut by the rivers Cesse and Brian.
 A few artisan shops and quite a few places to sample and buy the famous wines from the Minervois.